Nicknamesus/Image-to-Minecraft/README.md

 # Image-to-Minecraft
-Takes an image, pixelisiez it, returns the image remade with Minecraft blocks
+Takes an image and recreates it from a set of given blocks